-1.5 Plan of Development
+Plan of Development

-1.5.1 Note For Reader
+Note for Reader

 For convenience to the reader, if this document is being read on a computer or digital device that support the pdf format, take note that citations, cross-references and links are all clickable.
 This is to make navigating this report easier and more enjoyable to read on electronic devices.
 Also, the author would like to thank you personally for taking the time to read this report and hopes you will enjoy it.